GET: Global envelopes in R: Overview of global envelopes in GET

-This section introduces seven global envelopes with intrinsic graphical interpretation as they are implemented in \pkg{GET}.
-All of these have been defined in earlier works as specified in Table~\ref{tab:GEoverview}, together with their short descriptions and specifications in the \pkg{GET} functions.
-The first four envelopes in Table~\ref{tab:GEoverview} (\code{'rank'}, \code{'erl'}, \code{'cont'}, \code{'area'}) are completely non-parametric envelopes and are called global rank envelopes, because the extreme rank length, continuous and area envelopes are refinements to the rank envelope in order to treat the ties in the extreme rank measure on which the rank envelope is based.
-The \code{'st'} and \code{'qdir'} envelopes parameterize the marginal distributions of $T_{\cdot k}$, $k = 1,\dots, d$, by one or two parameters, respectively.
+The \pkg{GET} package implements seven global envelopes defined in earlier works as specified in Table~\ref{tab:GEoverview}, together with their short descriptions and specifications in the \pkg{GET} functions.
+Definitions of these envelopes are given in Appendix~\ref{app:GEdef}.
+The first four envelopes in Table~\ref{tab:GEoverview} (\code{'rank'}, \code{'erl'}, \code{'cont'}, \code{'area'}) are completely non-parametric envelopes and are called global rank envelopes, because they are all based on pointwise ranks of the vectors $\TT_i$.
+The extreme rank length, continuous and area envelopes are refinements to the rank envelope.
+Note here that if a global FWER control is provided within other packages, it is only provided for not refined \code{'rank'} envelope or \code{'unscaled'} envelope. (see details in Appendix~\ref{app:GEdef}).
+The \code{'st'} and \code{'qdir'} envelopes parameterize the marginal distributions of $T_{i k}$, $i=1, \ldots, s$ by one or two parameters, respectively, for all $k = 1,\ldots, d$.
 Thus they can be regarded as approximations of the first four envelopes.